acornapps/cube-manual-en/commands/delete-command.md

 ##### node

-* Kubernetes cluster에서 노드를 제거한다.
+* Deletes a node from a Kubernetes cluster.

 ### Flags